msawant060/AWS-CSA/Databases/DynamoDB.md

          - Each item composed of one or more attributes
      - Attribute
          - A fundamental data element, something that does not need to be broken down any further.
+     - Allowed data types
+         - String, Number, Binary
+         - No restrictions of

     ![Items.PNG](/Items.PNG)

     ![Attributes.PNG](/Attributes.PNG)